 - Essential oils: Adding essential oils to the recipe gives the body wash a natural fragrance while at the same time, adding healing, calming, soothing, disinfecting, or deodorising benefits to the wash (depending on what oils you use).

 - 1/3 cup raw honey

 - 1/3 cup carrier oil (I used a 50:50 ratio of sweet almond and olive oil)

 - 25 drops essential oil

-- Transfer mixture to a foaming soap dispenser (preferably glass) and use in the shower as a body wash.
-You can pour this body wash onto a natural sea sponge or natural loofah for easy use.
-Lasts for 3 months.
+- Transfer the mixture to a foaming soap dispenser (preferably glass) and use as you would a normal body wash.
+You can pour this wash onto a natural sea sponge or natural loofah for easy use.
+This body wash lasts for up to 3 months.

 Have you made a natural body wash before?
-What was it like?!
+How was it?
 Share below in the comments.